Infrastructure Providers

 Infrastructure providers are a way to connect compute resources to your Omni instance for automatic management.
 Providers manage the lifecycle of the machines under their management.

-This can replace the traditional "manual" management of machines were an engineer is responsible for downloading installation media and booting a machine to connect to Omni.
+This can replace the traditional "manual" management of machines where an engineer is responsible for downloading installation media and booting a machine to connect to Omni.

-There are two main types of infrastructure providers.
-Providers that manage static resources and providers that manage dynamic resources.
-Static resources are machines you own and are re-used for different clusters.
+There are two types of infrastructure providers: providers that manage static resources, and providers that manage dynamic resources.
+Static resources are machines you own that are re-used for different clusters.
 Dynamic resources are VMs that are created and deleted as needed.

-Multiple infrastructure providers can be connected to a single Omni instance and securely communicate with Omni over the gRPC API.
+Multiple infrastructure providers can be connected to a single Omni instance and be responsible for different sets of machines.

 The current infrastructure providers are: